augusto-wolve/Instagram.dio/README.md

-# intagram.dio
+# Instagram.dio
-Projeto criado pelo curso da dio.me, seguindo a ideia de interface do instagram
+##seguindo a ideia de interface do instagram